WebmasterSensei/WebmasterSensei/README.md

-# Hi there 👋, I'm Kent J also known as Kenji Yorishiku onegaishimashu! g
+# Hi there 👋, I'm Kent J also known as Kenji Yorishiku onegaishimashu! wass up boii!
 Haluu!
 Are you sure about that!

 ## About Me